rstudio/bookdown/.github/ISSUE_TEMPLATE.md

 <!--
 Please keep the below portion in your issue.
-Your issue will be closed if any of the above boxes is not checked.
+Your issue will be closed if any of the boxes is not checked.
 In certain (rare) cases, you may be exempted if you give a brief explanation (e.g., you are only making a suggestion for improvement).
 Thanks!
 -->

 ---